forest-fire/firemock/README.md

 ## Documentation

-The documentation is hosted on Gitbook, point your browser to: [documentation](https://forest-fire.gitbooks.io/firemock/content)
+The documentation is hosted on Gitbook, point your browser to: [firemock documentation](https://forest-fire.gitbooks.io/firemock/content)

 ## Contribution: PRs and Issues